 Boy was I right.
 What a delight!

 Greek Prawns Saganaki

-I like to prepare these tomato prawns in advance in the morning and let them cool in the fridge until lunchtime… Makes a great summer lunch with grilled bread!
+I like to prepare these tomato prawns in advance in the morning and then let them cool in the fridge until lunchtime… Believe me: this dish tastes even better when it’s served cold!
+Which makes it a great summer lunch!

 - 10 prawns fresh or frozen

 - 1 medium garlic clove chopped

 - a handful fresh parsley or mint, chopped finely